gigawatts/KringleCon2020/conversations.md

 Fortunately, I speak dial-up.
 However, I can't quite remember the [handshake sequence](https://upload.wikimedia.org/wikipedia/commons/3/33/Dial_up_modem_noises.ogg).

 Maybe you can help me out?
 The phone number is 756-8347; you can use this blue phone.

 ...

+탢ݵרOُ񆨶$Ԩ؉楌Բ ahem!
+We did it!
+Thank you!!

+Anytime you feel like changing the color scheme up, just pick up the phone!

+You know, Santa really seems to trust Shinny Upatree...

+...